hongruzhu/Current/README.md

 ## Database Schema

-The ocupacity part is prepared for scaling in the future.
+The transparent part is prepared for future expansion .

 ![截圖 2023-05-25 下午7 58 54](https://github.com/hongruzhu/Current/assets/121448431/cc9a796a-4265-4182-bf0a-ad258f4e5be6)